Links of Interest:

 OF OCEAN ACIDIFICATION FOR THREE PACIFIC ARCTIC BIVALVE SPECIES (Christina Goethel)

 CALORIC CONTENT OF BERING AND CHUKCHI SEA BENTHIC INVERTEBRATES (Lisa Wilt)

 SPATIAL AND TEMPORAL VARIABILITY IN BENTHIC OSTRACODEASSEMBLAGES IN THE NORTHERN BERING AND CHUKCHI SEAS FROM 1976 TO 2010 (Laura Gemery)

-Scientific data generated from our projects and our previously funded work are freely available for use by others from the National Science Foundation-funded data archive at the Earth Observation Laboratory of the National Center for Atmospheric Research.
+Scientific data generated from our projects and our previously funded work are freely available for use by others from the National Science Foundation-funded Arctic Data Center.
 We are engaged in a continuing effort to make all of our publicly funded, quality-assured research data available in a reasonable period of time.
 Please feel free to contact us if there are needs we can meet.

 Teacher and Researcher Journals From the Bering Sea:

 Betty Carvellas' log from our July 2010 Sir Wilfrid Laurier trip from Victoria, B.C. to Barrow Alaska.
 Includes images from the ship.